PRAN20/Falling_Effect/README.md

 # falling_effect
-This is an html code that will add slow flake on your websites
+This is an html code that will add snow flake on your websites.